These days, it’s hard to find a business that doesn’t use email marketing.

 The more money you spend on email marketing, the more revenue you need to cover those costs.
 This increases your workload, especially if you aren’t seeing much ROI from your email list yet.

 You don’t need fancy software or tools to start.
 Instead of signing on with the most expensive service you can find, focus on what the platform has to offer you and your email list.
-Then make your decision based on what you need, what you can live without, and what you can realistically afford while building and maintaining your email list.
+Then make your decision based on what you need, and what you can live without.
+Also, determine what you can realistically afford while building and maintaining your email list.